 Models

-DipDup ORM
+DipDup

 Our storage layer is based on Tortoise ORM.
 This library is fast, flexible, and has a syntax familiar to Django users.
 We have extended it with some useful features like a copy-on-write rollback mechanism, caching, and more.
-We plan to make things official and fork Tortoise ORM under a new name, but it's not ready yet.
-For now, let's call our implementation DipDup ORM.

 Warning

-Please, don't report DipDup ORM issues to the Tortoise ORM bug tracker!
+Please, don't report DipDup issues to the Tortoise ORM bug tracker!
 We patch it heavily to better suit our needs, so it's not the same library anymore.

-You can use Tortoise ORM docs as a reference.
+Use Tortoise ORM docs as a reference.
 We will describe only DipDup-specific features here.

 Defining models